Apply

 • No, booth sharing is not allowed.
 Because each maker’s work is juried into the show separately, we do not permit shared booths.
 If you are a gallery owner, boutique owner, or part of a collective, you may only submit your own work.
 Individual artists must each apply separately.

-• Applicants will be notified of their application status on June 1, 2025
+• Applicants will be notified of their application status on May 5, 2026.

 • Yes, a waiting list will be created from the pool of applications.
 We receive hundreds of applications each year, but we only have enough room to fit ~100 makers.